stanford-rc/mais-apis-python/README.rst

 Requirements
 ------------

-* Python 3.9, or any later Python 3.x
+* Python 3.11, or any later Python 3.x

-  Older Python versions will be examined to see if they can be supported, but it is highly unlikely that Python 3.8 or older will be supported.
+  We will try to maintain support for whichever Python 3.x is present in the oldstable release of Debian.
 Python 2 will not be supported.

 * `Requests`_ 2.30.0, or any later 2.x.